bchaffin/bchaffin.github.io/recaman/recaman.markdown

 Computing terms of the sequence one by one is easy, just following the rule above.
 But we can go faster: in the graphs above we can see that the sequence tends to alternate addition and subtraction, ping-ponging between two ranges of consecutive numbers.
 For example, terms a(6) - a(17) are: 13, 20, 12, 21, 11, 22, 10, 23, 9, 24, 8, 25; these form a lower range of 13 down to 8, and an upper range of 20 up to 25.
 In general, this ping-pong pattern will continue until one of two things happens:
 1) The lower range bumps into a number which has already appeared in the sequence, so we can't subtract; then we add twice in a row
-2) The lower range passes over a "hole" farther down which allows us to subtract twice in a row At the beginning of a ping-pong section, we can look ahead to find the which of these two terminal conditions will happen first and in how many steps, and then we know that all the intervening terms form two contiguous ranges, without having to compute them individually.
+2) The lower range passes over a "hole" farther down which allows us to subtract twice in a row

+At the beginning of a ping-pong section, we can look ahead to find the which of these two terminal conditions will happen first and in how many steps, and then we know that all the intervening terms form two contiguous ranges, without having to compute them individually.
 In practice, the ping-pong sections get exponentially longer as the sequence progresses, so the computation also accelerates.

 Detecting condition #1 is relatively easy; we just look for the closest number below the lower range which is already taken.
 Condition #2 is more complicated, because only every third number is tested.
 Using the same example as above, a(6)=13; to get a(7) we try 13-7=6, which has already appeared.
 In this case 6 was the potential "hole" which would have allowed us to subtract twice in a row.
 Now a(8)=12, and to get a(9) we try 12-9=3; 3 is the potential "hole".
 So to detect condition #2 we need to find the first lower untaken number which is a multiple of 3 steps away.

 All that takes a little fiddling to get right, but the real kicker is the part about whether a number has already appeared in the sequence: you have to remember its entire history!
 From here on, it's all about how to efficiently store and compute with these vast quantities of data.

+### Little big numbers

+We're going to be getting into some pretty big numbers.
+There are plenty of libraries like GMP which handle arbitrary-precision integers, but this problem has some unique constraints: the numbers will span a huge range, and we want to store as many numbers as possible as densely as possible, so we don't want to waste any data storage space, or to pay the typical overhead of storing some additional metadata (e.g. the number's size) with every number.
+Instead

+### OLD

 The _persistence_ of a number is how many times you need to multiply the digits together before you get to a single digit.
 Brady Haran and